omarzeineh/ECG-Signal-Analysis-Tool-with-GUI/README.md

 5. Press **Process** to filter and analyze the signal.
 6. (Optional) Generate synthetic heart rate data using the **Synthesize HR** button.

----

-## Acknowledgment

-This project was completed as part of **CEN330 – Signals and Systems** coursework under the supervision of Eng.
-Gasm El Bary.
-Special thanks to my teammates for collaboration and contributions to the design and implementation.

----